 Your mobile app’s design is what potential customers see first, so it needs to be eye-catching and enticing.
-It’s important to properly position logos, icons, wireframes, user interfaces, and many other elements while building mobile apps.
-The designer’s experience, location, complexity of the design, and platform for which the design is to be developed are factors based on which designing costs increase or decrease.
+It’s important to position logos, icons, wireframes, user interfaces properly, and many other elements while building mobile apps.
+The designer’s experience, location, complexity of the design and platform for which the design is to be developed are factors based on which designing costs increase or decrease.

 5- Integrations & Backend Infrastructure

-The cost of an app is significantly influenced by integrations and backend infrastructure.
+Integrations and backend infrastructure significantly influence the Cost of an app.
 Databases, internal architecture, and other server-related components are all included in the backend.
 The backend will be more challenging the more complicated your program.
 You should consider all the integrations your app would require, including connections to things like wearables, messenger, GPS, and payment systems.
 The secret is simplicity.
 Don’t add an integration if it is not required.

 6- App Marketing & Maintenance